Why boomerang employees could be the answer to your recruitment problems in summary:

 Ex-employees may also have spent their time away learning new skills it might have been difficult for them to acquire while they were still in house.
 They often return with a deeper, more up-to-date skill set and increased presence and confidence.

-And of course the very fact they have actively wanted to return to the business means they are likely to arrive with an optimistic, enthusiastic outlook which can have a knock-on effect on others.
+And of course, the very fact they have actively wanted to return to the business means they are likely to arrive with an optimistic, enthusiastic outlook which can have a knock-on effect on others.

 Changing times

 Business priorities may have completely changed and new systems and ways of working may have been put in place.
-The organisation may have automated it people management processes with an HR system, for example, or could have implemented a more sophisticated, technology-driven approach to CRM.
+The organisation may have automated its people management processes with an HR system, for example, or could have implemented a more sophisticated, technology-driven approach to CRM.

 Key faces may also have changed, departmental responsibilities may have shifted and the internal ‘politics’ that exist in every business may have taken on a new shape.